 Outsmart Belly Fat The Easy Way

-When you eat these foods, your cells slowly become resistant to the impacts of insulin, and in turn, your body becomes hungry and needs more food to keep your blood sugar levels stable.
+When you eat food that’s full of empty calories, liquid calories, or quickly-absorbed sugars or carbs (rice, bread, potatoes, pasta), your cells slowly become resistant to the impacts of insulin, and in turn, your body becomes hungry and needs more food to keep your blood sugar levels stable.

 This causes what’s called insulin resistance.

 Those cells, in turn, turn the glucose into energy.
-The more often we put our bodies through this roller coaster, the more insulin we have to produce to keep blood sugar balanced.
+The more often you put your body through this roller coaster, the more insulin you have to produce to keep blood sugar balanced.

 This process varies depending on our own genetic makeup, but it also depends on the makeup of our meals.
 The type of food we eat determines whether our insulin levels stay nice and balanced, or whether they skyrocket too quickly, creating that infamous blood sugar “spike” we should try and avoid.
 That spike leads to a crash in energy quickly afterward, leaving us groggy and often craving more sugar.

 Here are a few telltale signs that we’ve been on the insulin resistance roller coaster for too many rounds:

 - Deal with various forms of inflammation

 - See signs of premature aging